Tuition in Murwillumbah. Have you been yearning to play an instrument or sing?

 Tweed Creative Studios facilitates tuition on a daily basis, lessons are taught by professional musicians and music teachers.
 Music tuition is held in an air-conditioned music room or in the fully equipped rehearsal studio.
 Refreshments are available downstairs and we have a comfortable air-conditioned foyer area where parents and students can wait and relax.
 We encourage students to get involved in our youth activities when they feel they are ready to perform for their parents and friends.
 Youth nights provide a great platform for young musicians to become familiar with playing in front of an audience, meet other like minded young musicians.
 See our Youth Events page for more info

-Drum lessons: Monday Tuesday
+Drum lessons: Monday to Friday

-Vocal classes: Tuesday Thursday Friday & Saturday
+Vocal classes: Monday to Friday

 Appointments can also be arranged for:

-Bass, Ukulele, Banjo, Mandolin, Trumpet, Flute, Violin
+Beginner Guitar, Singing, Piano, Bass, Ukulele, Banjo, Mandolin, Trumpet, Flute, Violin

-Guitar & Ukelele Teacher
+Guitar Banjo & Ukelele Teacher

 In the early 1980s Phil was a member of three successful rock groups –